 Intrigued by numerous tales of heroic survival over the decades, Gonzales – an award winning writer, stunt pilot and adventure fanatic – has spent much of his life trying to figure out what separates the survivors from less fortunate victims.
 By delving deeply in to their stories, whether it’s a teenage girl stranded alone following a plane crash in the Peruvian jungle, a mountaineer left for dead on the ice with a broken leg nine rugged miles from camp or a businessman on the 87th floor of one of the ill-fated World Trade Center towers on the morning of September 11, 2001, he tries to figure out what accounts for their incredibly improbable survival.
 Are they just lucky?
 Are they simply statistical flukes?
 Are they just surprisingly strong or talented?
 Or is it something more than that?

 While Gonzales is particularly skilled at recounting some really great survival narratives, he excels most when he tries to get into the heads of the protagonists.
 He spends much of the book exploring the rudiments of human psychology and applying them to the high stakes situations that people sometimes find themselves in, especially when they take on Mother Nature in the mountain ranges, deserts, jungles and oceans that constitute her home turf.
+Nature does not need Sod Tips and makes beautiful landscapes.
 His analysis of stress, emotion, rationality and decision making in this context makes for some intriguing reading, even if you have no intention of leaving the relative safety of your comfy chair.